Engagement is the key - Communication is your tool - Success is the outcome.

 - High Opt-out rate among participants

-The lack of information about networking opportunities and booking meetings leads to a loss of interest and consequently miss important connections.
-It might feel intimidating not knowing how an app/platform works, and that's one of the top reasons attendees keep going back to the old methods (phone calls, SMS, email, swap physical cards).
-Still, if they get enough information on how to make the best of the event platform, this will change the perspective and have the chance to feel more confident with virtual networking or using Brella as their on-site event agenda.
+The lack of information about networking opportunities and booking meetings leads to a loss of interest and consequently miss essential connections.
+It might feel intimidating not knowing how an app/platform works, and that's one of the top reasons attendees keep going back to the old methods (phone calls, SMS, email, physical swap cards).
+Still, if they get enough information on how to make the best of the event platform, this will change the perspective and have the chance to feel more confident with virtual networking or using Brella as their onsite event agenda.

 - A few networking slots enabled or too tight with no buffer time

-We truly believe that your event highlight is the Key Note Speaker/Session, but the business happens during 1:1 interactions, and that's what Brella aims for, bringing results.
+We genuinely believe that your event highlight is the Key Note Speaker/Session, but the business happens during 1:1 interactions, and that's what Brella aims for, bringing results.

-It doesn't matter if your event is virtual, in-person or hybrid.
-Booth has the same purpose, and that's to be successful, but you must communicate clearly enough to make it work as smooth as possible for your attendees.
+It doesn't matter if your event is virtual, in-person, or hybrid.
+Booth has the same purpose, and that's to be successful, but you must communicate clearly enough to make it work as smoothly as possible for your attendees.
 Think from the perspective of a regular meeting; you need to:

 - Know how to set up the meeting

 - Locate the place for the meeting (online or onsite in the venue)